Skip to main content

 • Vacation

-• Paid vacation day
+• Other vacation

-• Sick day & child sick
+• Sick day & child’s sick day

-• Other absences (leave, etc.)
+• Other leave (leave of absence, etc.)

 • Public holidays